bcgov/aps-infra-platform/documentation/guides/owner-journey.md

 - For `contents` (documentation), the service account must have the `Content.Publish` scope
 - For `datasets`, `products` and `environments`, the service account must have the `Namespace.Manage` scope
 - For `credential issuers`, the service account must have the `CredentialIssuer.Admin` scope

+How to update scopes:

+1. Click `Namespaces` in the navigation bar
+2. Click `Namespace Access`, and then `Service accounts with access`
+3. Click the ellipses to the right of the appropriate service account and select `Edit Access`

 View the Directory API: